mbbx6spp/carson/README.md

-This project is an attempt to build a continuous delivery toolkit that can be run on a cluster of decentralized nodes, removing the most common single points of failure, the shared datastore and the typically disgusting hairball of XML configuration files that need to be synced across master nodes.
+This project is an attempt to build a continuous delivery toolkit that can be run on a cluster of decentralized nodes, removing the most common single points of failure, the shared datastore, as well as the typically disgusting hairball of XML configuration files that need to be managed across master nodes.

 Much more to come.
+Just the README.md and LICENSE at the moment, but bare with me.

 ## Goals